 A sleep study (also called a polysomnogram) is the only definitive way to tell whether or not you suffer from sleep apnea, and how severe that apnea might be.
 Sleep studies can be conducted in a sleep laboratory or at home using an ambulatory sleep study device such as the WatchPat (featured at right).
 In either case, the tests are completely painless and just take one night.
-At a sleep lab, they technicians may have you try a CPAP machine to see if that helps you.
-If you do not want to undergo a study in a lab that may involve a CPAP, then the take-home sleep study may be the better option for you.
+At a sleep lab, the technicians may have you try a CPAP machine to see if that helps you.
+If you do not want to undergo a study in a lab that may involve a CPAP, then the take-home sleep study may be the better option for you, and is likely acceptable to your insurance carrier.
 The results are analyzed by a physician who will then give a definitive diagnosis.
 From there, Dr. Roubal can help you to find the treatment that is right for you.

 Have Your Sleep Apnea Treated Today!